 - smart speakers (e.g. Sonos or Chromecast)

 - tablets for the personal to take orders, check stocks, etc.

 - VoIP phones for the landline

 - laptops and other computers for the store managers

 All these devices require the use of the Wifi network, and all at the same time.
-And this could be potentially a huge problem for the stable streaming of music in your establishment.
+And this could be potentially a huge problem for the stable streaming of music in your venue.
 The Wifi could be far too busy for the broadband connection you subscribed to (i.e. the volume of data you can upload and download at the same time over your Internet connection).
-Or the connected devices may be “fighting” over the same Wifi channels, while ideally each device use always the same channel, and one device uses one channel.
+Or the connected devices may be “fighting” over the same Wifi channels, while ideally each device use always the same channel, and one device uses one single channel.